 Possibility Of Filing a Lawsuit

-Just because there is a pure-comparative rule in place does not mean the possibility of filing a lawsuit doesn’t exist.
+Just because there is a modified-comparative rule in place does not mean the possibility of filing a lawsuit doesn’t exist.
 There are ways you can step out of the no-fault system if you meet the following requirements.

 - Your medical bills exceed a certain limit